klustria/oci-devops-helidon-example/README.md

    ```
    Allow group '<my_cloud_shell_access_group>' to use cloud-shell in tenancy
    ```
-4. Verify that it works by opening the OCI Code Editor
+4. Verify that it works by opening the OCI Code Editor from the OCI Console.

 ### Clone the main repository for this lab exercise
 1. Start the OCI Code Editor if it is not yet open.